-Certain objects are suitable to act as their own object representation, such as object of type unsigned char, char and std::byte and arrays of these types.
+Certain objects are suitable to act as their own object representations, such as objects of type unsigned char, char and std::byte and arrays of these types.
 This is to prevent infinite recursion of objects having object representations, as happens with the current word if read pedantically.